DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-sanctum.md

 ### Setting Up The Sanctum Middleware

-If you're going to be calling your `/api` endpoints from your application's frontend, you must insert the Sanctum middleware into your Laravel application's `api` middleware group for those requests to be automatically authenticated.
+If you're going to be sending requests to your `/api` endpoints from your application's frontend, you must insert a Sanctum middleware into your Laravel application's `api` middleware group for those requests to be automatically authenticated.

-This means that users who have logged into your frontend application will not need to provide a Sanctum token to call your protected `/api` endpoints.
-This middleware is responsible for booting up the session on your server when a request from your frontend is received:
+This means that users who have logged into your frontend application will not need to manually provide a Sanctum token to send requests to your protected `/api` endpoints. **This middleware is responsible for booting up the session on your server when a request from your frontend is received**:

 > **Important**:
 >
 > The position of this middleware is crucial.
-The `throttle:api` middleware
+The `throttle:api`
-> will utilize a different throttle for authenticated users than guests.
+> middleware will utilize a different throttle cache key
+> for authenticated users than guests.
 >
 > Since the `EnsureFrontendRequestsAreStateful` is inserted before `throttle:api`,
 > the session will be started and an authenticated user will exist, allowing
-> the `throttle:api` to access them and bind a unique throttle to them.
+> the `throttle:api` to access them and bind a unique throttle key to them.
 >
 > You may have to tweak this `throttle:api` middleware if your
-> application sends large amounts of API requests.
+> frontend application sends large amounts of API requests.

 ```php
 // app/Http/Kernel.php